 - Many small businesses approach me after seeing my Entrepreneur posts and ask me to blog for them as well.

-I thought it would be enlightening to give those interested in earning from blog-writing fees a look at what it takes to earn a decent living as a paid blogger.
+I thought it would be enlightening to give those interested in earning from blog-writing fees a look at what it takes to earn a decent living as a paid blogger and how to become a freelance writer.
 The short answer is: Be able to write a lot of very powerful, well-linked, properly formatted, well-researched, short blogs.
 Never run out of story ideas.

 Learn as much about the technical end of blogging as you can, so you can show clients you know the ropes.
 At this point, I’ve used WordPress, Blogger, Movable Type, you name it.